Mintbase/mintbase-js/packages/sdk/src/mint/README.md

 Mint a token for a specified reference material on a contract of your choice.
 You need to have been given minting permission.

-The reference material is typically uploaded to IPFS or Arweave and can be easily done through our `uploadFileToArweave` method found in the storage module.
+The reference material is typically uploaded to IPFS or Arweave and can be easily done through our `uploadReference` method found in the storage module.
+Follow [this guide](https://docs.mintbase.xyz/dev/getting-started/upload-reference-material-to-arweave-and-mint) to learn how to handle permanent uploads!

-Royalties and splits can be configured to provide a customized flow of funds to up to 50 people as explained below.
+Royalties can be configured to provide a customized flow of funds as explained below.

 It is possible to configure the amount of copies you want to mint through the `amount` field, but currently they will all share the same reference material.

 The nftContactId can be supplied as an argument or through the `TOKEN_CONTRACT` environment variable.

-**As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method**
+**As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method.
+For a guide showing how to make a contract call with mintbasejs click [here](https://docs.mintbase.xyz/dev/getting-started/make-your-first-contract-call-deploycontract)**

 ## mint(args: MintArgs): NearContractCall